cabraham/Books/designingdataintensiveapplications.md

 When merging, the a *tombstone* record signifies that all previous values for the deleted key can be discared.

+#### File format
+> It is faster and simpler to use a binary format the first encodes the length of a string in bytes

 ##### Crash recovery
 > when a database is restarted, all in-memory hash maps are lost (volatile memory).
 You can restore the hashmap by reading all of the segments and keeping track of the most recent value.
 This can be sped up however by maintaining *snapshots*.